dariakussovska/heterogeneitywm/DOCUMENTATION.md

 ## DIMENSIONALITY REDUCTION

-Here, we are preparing the data for dimensionality reduction and fitting it to dPCA.
-Then, we are projecting the data onto a 3D plane and visualizing the trajectories of each stimulus identity.
+Here, we are preparing the data for dimensionality reduction.
+We prepare the data matrices in 08_dpca_matrices.py.
+When we have the matrices, then we will use 03_dpca >> main_3(any) to fit the data to dPCA.
+We can also use the codes for visualizing the trajectories of each stimulus identity.
 We quantify separability by calculating pairwise Euclidean distances between stimulus identities in different conditions and perform stats between conditions.

 - The script filters and balances the data, bins and standardizes the spike times in encoding and maintenance, and creates X matrices.
 - It performs stratified splitting (100 splits) on Encoding and Maintenance data, fits the train data to dPCA and transforms the test data onto the established fit.
 It also calculates pairwise distances between stimulus trajectories in each iteration and performs statistical analysis.
 This function also plots the explained variance by dPCs in each of the 100 iterations.
 - Then it does the same, but on Early and Late Maintenance data.
-- the script is also designed to repeat the same analsis but with just a single split, used for visualization.
+- The script is also designed to repeat the same analsis but with just a single split, used for visualization.
 Running this script returns all panels associated with Fig.3 and Fig. S2.

 **Inputs:**